Nethereum/Nethereum.eShop/README.md

 ## Phase 2
 + Proxys of smart contracts
 + Upgrade storage
++ Product (book) / Shop ratings
++ GSN integration (Gas Station) to pay for ratings and other user state changes.
 + Validation and verification of smart contracts
 + Different front ends:
      - Desktop